 They’re growing up fast

 Depending on the age that your children are now, they may not have yet discovered computers, smartphones or tablets, unless it’s just pressing the buttons!
-Alternatively, they may already be used to using certain trusted websites or – if they’re older – using social networking sites.
+Alternatively, they may already be used to using certain trusted websites and apps or – if they’re older – using social networking sites.

 By the time they are older still, they will probably already be ‘online veterans’ who know their way around the internet, apps, games, downloading and social networking with ease.
 Chances are, they know more about these things than you do.
 But they almost certainly don’t have the life-experience and wisdom to handle all of the situations they encounter.